-But occasionally, I get inquiries from business owners who aren’t sure if they really need a full-on, your-business-here.com type website.
+But occasionally, I get inquiries from business owners who aren’t sure if they really need a full-blown website for their business.
 For example, if you have a small business that mostly serves those local to you, pick your favorite search engine and search “[your trade here] near me”.
 The results you see might be mostly Google My Business, Yelp, Angie’s List, Facebook, or other big-name directories or social media platforms.
 This might make you wonder, if this is what customers are using to compare and shop, why not just make sure your business is on all those platforms and call it good?

 Some business owners, especially ones just starting out, may find a measure of success with only a free page for their business on Facebook.
 After all, it seems to cover all the bases.
 When a potential customer googles your business name, the first result may be that page, and it’s got your number, your location, all the services or products you offer– who could ask for more?

-The real customers of Facebook are the advertisers.
-Of course, what if you pay Facebook for advertising?
-Some find a measure of success in this, especially if they get expert advice or pay someone to put together a Facebook campaign for them.
+What if you pay Facebook for advertising?
+You might have some success in this.
 Paid advertising through Facebook can be a valuable part of a healthy online strategy.
 But if it’s your only source of leads, you might be building your business on a shaky foundation.